MicrosoftDocs/kaizala-docs/Articles/FAQ.md

 <br/>

-**13. Is it possible to send a message only to particular member in a group?**</br></br>
+<strong>13.
+Is it possible to send a message only to particular member in a group?</strong></br></br>
   Only in the case of a public group it is possible to send a message to particular subscriber.
 In a normal group this is not possible.
-Please refer to the following link for more details on the associated API: https://docs.microsoft.com/en-gb/kaizala/connectors/messages. <br/>
+Please refer to the following link for more details on the associated API: <a href="https://docs.microsoft.com/en-gb/kaizala/connectors/messages" data-raw-source="https://docs.microsoft.com/en-gb/kaizala/connectors/messages">https://docs.microsoft.com/en-gb/kaizala/connectors/messages</a>. <br/>
 <br/><br/>

 **14. Is it possible to send a message only to particular member in a group?**</br></br>